Pseudonym-Tim/mewgenics-furniture-framework/README.md

 ## Installation

-Use the framework like you do any other mod, using your normal Mewjector/Mewtator setup.
+Install the framework like you do any other mod, using your normal Mewjector/Mewtator setup!

 Layout should look like this: